mojesadi-dev/data-analysis-portfolio/README.md

 ---

 ## 📌 Project Overview

-This project demonstrates the **end-to-end Data Analytics lifecycle** in a retail context, starting from raw sales data from multiple sources and culminating in actionable insights through an interactive Power BI dashboard.
+This project demonstrates the end-to-end Data Analytics lifecycle in a retail context, starting from raw sales data from multiple sources and culminating in actionable insights through an interactive Power BI dashboard.
 The workflow covers:

-1. **Problem Understanding** – Identify business challenges, define goals, stakeholders, assumptions, and preliminary KPIs.
+- **Problem Understanding** – Identify business challenges, define goals, stakeholders, assumptions, and preliminary KPIs.
-2. **Data Understanding & Assessment** – Explore dataset structure, check data quality, missing values, duplicates, and understand granularity.
+- **Data Understanding & Assessment** – Explore dataset structure, check data quality, missing values, duplicates, and understand granularity.
-3. **Data Cleaning & Preparation** – Standardize, clean, and enrich data; create derived features for analysis.
+- **Data Cleaning & Preparation** – Standardize, clean, and enrich data; create derived features for analysis.
-4. **KPI Calculation & Analysis** – Compute key business KPIs (Sales, Profit, Quantity, Profit Margin), analyze trends, top customers, products, and regions.
+- **KPI Calculation & Analysis** – Compute key business KPIs (Sales, Profit, Quantity, Profit Margin), analyze trends, top customers, products, and regions.
-5. **Dashboard Development & Visualization** – Build an interactive Power BI dashboard for executive, regional, and profitability analysis.
+- **Dashboard Development & Visualization** – Build an interactive Power BI dashboard for executive, regional, and profitability analysis.

-This project reflects real-world retail analytics challenges and solutions, suitable for portfolio presentation or professional demonstration.
+> **Note:** Duplicate rows were identified in the dataset.
+As there is no unique Product ID, a composite key using `Order ID` and `Product Name` was applied to remove duplicates, ensuring accurate KPI aggregation and consistent dashboard metrics.

 ---